Chris Villarrial

-Chris Villarrial (born June 9, 1973) is an American football coach and former player.
-He is the current head football coach at Saint Francis University in Loretto, Pennsylvania.
+Chris Villarrial (born June 9, 1973) is an American college football coach and former professional player.
+He is the head football coach for Saint Francis University in Loretto, Pennsylvania, a position he has held since 2010.
 He played professionally as an offensive guard with the Chicago Bears and Buffalo Bills in the National Football League (NFL) for 11 seasons.
 He played college football at Indiana University of Pennsylvania (IUP).

 College career

 After redshirting his first year at IUP, Villarrial began his college career as a reserve nose guard until moving to offensive right tackle midway through his freshman season.
 While playing for IUP, Villarrial was a three-year All-American and three-year all-conference player.
 He played in the 1993 Division II national championship game, and received the Jim Langer Award for Best Lineman in Division II in 1996.
 Villarrial had his college jersey No. 75 retired by IUP.

 Professional career

 Villarrial was drafted in the fifth round (152nd overall) by Dave Wannstedt in April 1996.
 Prior to the draft, Villarrial broke the NFL Combine Bench Press Record.
 As a member of the Chicago Bears from to 1996 to 2003, Villarrial played six seasons under head coach Dick Jauron and was a two-year All-Pro player in addition to being named to the All-Joe Team.
 He paved the way for a 1,000-yard rusher every season, blocked for Anthony Thomas, who was the NFL Offensive Rookie of the Year in 2001, and was a member of an offensive line that gave up the fewest sacks in the NFL in 2001, when the Bears advanced to the NFC Divisional Playoff Game.
 He also received the Golden Bear Award, which was given to the rookie who has perfect attendance in the weight room.

 In 2004, the Chicago Bears decided not to renew Villarrial’s contract and he was signed by the Buffalo Bills with head coach Mike Mularkey.
 Despite not starting, he was a member of an offensive line that gave up the fewest sacks in franchise history.
 Villarrial, who also played two seasons in Buffalo under coach Jauron, finished his NFL career with 148 starts.